sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/cost_estimation.md

 | $6/mo + $0.75/million requests | [Cloud Armor](https://cloud.google.com/vpc/network-pricing#armor-pricing), one policy, one rule, and user-activity requests.                                                                                                      |
 | $1.42/GB                       | [Cloud Proxy](https://cloud.google.com/vpc/network-pricing#proxy-instance-charge), 3 are required.                                                                                                                                |
 | $0.12/GB                       | [Internet egress traffic](https://cloud.google.com/vpc/network-pricing#internet_egress) from `us-central1`.                                                                                                                       |

+### Cloud SQL usage

+Cloud SQL sizing is depending on number of repos

+1-500 repos

+`db-custom-4-6144`, 100G, $180.26/mo

+500-2000 repos

+`db-custom-4-10240`, 100G, $200.70/mo

+2000+ repos

+`db-custom-4-12288`, 100G, $210.92/mo

+### Google Cloud Storage (GCS)

+If the customer does not enable LSIF, the usage of GCS will be zero.
+If they do, we don't have a clear understanding how much it cost, so we will just ignore it for now (the cost is most likely negligible)

 [#cloud-devops]: https://sourcegraph.slack.com/archives/C02KX975BDG